opendaylight/groupbasedpolicy/demos/vpp-demo/readme.rst

 "vagrant halt" command and bring them up again with "vagrant up" command.
 If distribution-karaf-0.5.0-Boron.tar.gz is available in vpp-demo folder vagrant setup will use this one.
 If it is not it will download ODL to controller node.

+If you want to use ODL Carbon (current master) you need to change also the versions of Honeycomb and VPP.
+The repositories are added to "/etc/apt/sources.list.d/99fd.io.list".
+For Boron use "https://nexus.fd.io/content/repositories/fd.io.stable.1609.ubuntu.trusty.main/" which is default and for Carbon use "https://nexus.fd.io/content/repositories/fd.io.master.ubuntu.trusty.main/".
+You just need to comment out undesired repositories and uncomment repository that you want to use, then update VPP and honeycomb to new versions.

 DEMO setup
 ----------
 (repeat this everytime you want to reset the demo)